 Your first line of defense against the cold is your ski jacket, which ranges from heavily insulated options to non-insulated hardshells.
 For those who run cold or frequently ski in frigid climates, an insulated ski jacket is a great choice.
-Essentially, in addition to a waterproof outer layer, these models pack either down or synthetic insulation under the shell (or sometimes both).
+In addition to a waterproof outer layer, these models pack either down or synthetic insulation under the shell (or sometimes both).
 The downsides are less breathability and versatility when the weather turns mild, but it’s a great way to stay warm on cold days.
-For a moderate boost in warmth, our favorite resort jacket is the Patagonia Insulated Snowshot, which has 80-gram (g) and 40g synthetic.
+Our favorite insulated resort jacket this season is the Helly Hansen Alpha 3.0, which uses a mix of 80-gram (g) and 60g synthetic fill for warmth.
 Paired with a quality midlayer (more on that below), you should be in good shape on most resort days.
-For maximum coziness, the Arc’teryx Macai (750-fill down and 100g and 60g synthetic) and Patagonia Primo Puff (135g and 90g synthetic) are two of the warmest ski jackets on the market.
+For maximum coziness, the Arc’teryx Macai (which is insulated with 750-fill down and 100g and 60g synthetic in moisture-prone areas) may be the warmest ski jacket on the market.

 In addition to insulation, wind and moisture seeping through your jacket can be a quick ticket to getting cold.
 When shopping for a ski shell, Gore-Tex models generally offer the best long-term wind and water protection and outperform most in-house alternatives (although there are a number of quality options, including Patagonia's H2No Performance Standard).
 Even regular Gore-Tex provides a healthy barrier against the elements, and for the toughest of conditions without having to resort to a bulky and thick construction, premium Gore-Tex Pro leads the charge and is found on high-end ski jackets like the Patagonia PowSlayer and Arc’teryx Alpha SV.
 You will pay for the privilege, but the longevity and proven wind and wet-weather protection of Gore-Tex are second to none.

 Last but not least, your ski pant selection can have an impact on warmth as well.
 Most people focus on the upper body more than the lower, and the insulated ski pant options are more limited than the jacket counterparts, but that shouldn’t stop you from staying cozy.
 If you’ve already settled on a jacket, check to see if that brand makes an insulated pant to match (or a similar option).
-For example, the Patagonia Snowshot pant is not made in an insulated version, but the Powder Bowl is.
-Arc’teryx makes the Macai as an insulated pant.
-And for a good budget option, The North Face Freedom is both insulated and relatively inexpensive at $160.
-Like jackets, many skiers wear uninsulated ski pants, which are quite thick, and focus on a warm baselayer instead.
+For example, Patagonia offers both shell and insulated versions of their Powder Town Pants, and Arc'teryx's chart-topping Macai Pant offers comparable warmth to the jacket mentioned above.
+And for a good budget option, The North Face Freedom comes in an insulated version for just $169.
+However, like jackets, many skiers wear uninsulated ski pants, which are quite thick, and focus on a warm baselayer instead.
 With a nice pair of thick merino wool thermals and ski socks on the lower portion of your legs, most people won’t need the extra warmth—plus it gives you a boost in mobility.

 In addition to your ski jacket, your midlayer takes on a good chunk of the important insulating duties.
 In terms of staying warm, the more midlayer the better, and you have three insulating options to choose from: down, synthetic, and fleece.
 For frigid temperatures, you can’t beat the lofty warmth of a down jacket.
 Lightweight options like the Arc’teryx Cerium LT and Patagonia Down Sweater are two of our favorite midlayers because they easily fit under a ski shell and keep us cozy in most conditions (not to mention they work well for summer backpacking and around-town use, too).
-For even more warmth, midweight down jackets like the Arc’teryx Cerium SV and Mountain Equipment Skyline pack in more down.
-A heavyweight down piece like the Rab Neutrino Pro is a winter-ready down jacket that might be temping for skiing, but it’s too bulky to layer under a shell.
+For even more warmth, midweight down jackets like the Arc’teryx Cerium (no "LT") and Rab Microlight Alpine pack in more down.
+A heavyweight down piece like the Rab Neutrino Pro is a winter-ready down jacket that might be tempting for skiing, but it’s too bulky to layer under a shell.

 Using a synthetic jacket as a midlayer offers better breathability and performance when wet.
 You won’t get the same warmth-to-weight ratio as down, and synthetics don’t pack down as small, but they are much better equipped at dumping heat when exploring the sidecountry or any hike-to alpine terrain.
 Plus, unlike down, which loses its ability to insulate when wet, synthetics won't clump up and will continue to keep you reasonably warm.
 In this category, our top pick is the Patagonia Nano-Air for its impressive comfort and overall versatility.
 Finally, fleece generally is the most affordable type of midlayer, is able to resist moisture, and dries quickly.
 But the insulating capabilities of fleece largely depend on its thickness, and warmth is fairly limited unless you get a very bulky design, which is why we don’t recommend it for those who run cold.

 Last but not least, your baselayer is the next-to-skin garment that pulls moisture away from your body and regulates your core temperature.
 Merino wool and polyester are the two most common baselayer materials, with merino being more expensive but better at wicking moisture and incredibly soft against the skin.
 Polyester, on the other hand, is cheaper and more durable than wool but not as comfortable or odor-resistant.
-Our favorite baselayer is the Smartwool Merino 250 1/4-Zip, which is made of 100-percent merino wool.
+Our favorite baselayer is the Smartwool Classic Thermal 1/4-Zip, which is made of 100% merino wool.
 For those who run cold, we’ve been very impressed by Woolx’s merino offerings—they’re generally thicker than the competition but incredibly cozy and warm.
-The Woolx Glacier Heavyweight Crew has kept us cozy in some exceptionally cold conditions.
+The Woolx Glacier Long Sleeve has kept us cozy in some exceptionally cold conditions.

 2. No Cold Feet: Ski Socks and a Proper Boot Fit

 The good news is that ski boots, and boot liner technology in particular, have improved dramatically in recent years.
 The result is that modern boots are better insulators and far more comfortable than in years past, and you no longer need thick, heavy-duty ski socks (or layer multiple pairs).
 In fact, it's best to opt for a high-quality lightweight sock and nail the ski boot fit part of the equation (more on this below).
-Our favorite ski sock for 2019-2020 is the Darn Tough Over-The-Calf Padded Light, which is made mostly with merino wool and offers a nice combination of performance and comfort.
+Our favorite ski sock for 2022-2023 is the Smartwool Ski Targeted Cushion OTC, which is made mostly with merino wool and offers a nice combination of performance and comfort.